probprog-conference/probprog-conference.github.io/agenda/index.md

 # Seminar Agenda

-Confirmed speakers will be posted to this page as they become available.
+Confirmed speakers and agendas will be posted to this page as they become available.

 ## Thu Sep 9, 2023
 ## Thu Oct 25, 2023